unior-nlp-research-group/TRADISAN/README.md

 # TRADISAN
 This repo contains the first version of TRADISAN, a dataset developed for the Italian language to assess health-related news reliability.

 The current dataset consists in 32.100 headlines, each provided with automatic annotations of 31 news reliability features, including stylometric, lexical and sentiment features.
-Furthermore, each headline has additional annotations, i.e., lemmas, IOB, POS and NER.
+Furthermore, each headline has additional annotations, i.e., lemmas, POS, IOB and NER.

 To cite this work: